 (d) the conditions as to admission of persons to the screening of films by the organization.

+(3A) In considering whether to approve an organization for the purposes of section 106(3A), the Minister or Director must have regard to the following —

+(a) the purpose for which the organization was formed;

+(b) the extent to which the organization carries on activities of an educational, cultural or artistic nature;

+(c) the reputation of the organization in relation to —

+(i) the screening of films by the organization; or

+(ii) the demonstration of computer games by the organization,

+as the case may be;

+(d) the conditions as to admission of persons to —

+(i) the screening of films by the organization; or

+(ii) the demonstration of computer games by the organization,

+as the case may be.

 (3) An approval takes effect on the date of publication of the notice referred to in subsection (1).

-(4) An approval may be revoked by the person who gave the approval if, because of a change in any matter referred to in subsection (2), that person considers that it is no longer appropriate that the organization be approved.
+(4) An approval may be revoked by the person who gave the approval if, because of a change in any matter referred to in subsection (2) or (3A), that person considers that it is no longer appropriate that the organization be approved.

 (5) An approval given by the Director may be revoked by the Minister if the Minister considers that it is not appropriate that the organization be approved.